-Category Wind Speed (mph) Potential Damage 1 74-95 Very dangerous winds will produce some damage : Well-constructed frame homes could have damage to roof, shingles, vinyl siding and gutters.
-Large branches of trees will snap and shallowly rooted trees may be toppled.
+Wind Speed Category Potential Damage (mph) Very dangerous winds will produce some damage: Well-constructed frame homes could have damage to roof, shingles, vinyl siding and gutters.
+Large branches of trees 1 74-95 will snap and shallowly rooted trees may be toppled.
 Extensive damage to power lines and poles likely will result in power outages that could last a few to several days.
-2 96-110 Extremely dangerous winds will cause extensive damage: Well-constructed frame homes could sustain major roof and siding damage.
-Many shallowly rooted trees will be snapped or uprooted and block numerous roads.
+Extremely dangerous winds will cause extensive damage: Well-constructed frame homes could sustain major roof and siding damage.
+Many shallowly rooted trees will 2 96-110 be snapped or uprooted and block numerous roads.
 Near-total power loss is expected with outages that could last from several days to weeks.
-3 111-129 Devastating damage will occur: Well-built framed homes may incur major damage or removal of roof decking and gable ends.
-Many trees will be snapped or uprooted, blocking numerous roads.
+Devastating damage will occur: Well-built framed homes may incur major damage or removal of roof decking and gable ends.
+Many trees will be snapped or uprooted, 3 111-129 blocking numerous roads.
 Electricity and water will be unavailable for several days to weeks after the storm passes.
-4 130-156 Catastrophic damage will occur: Well-built framed homes can sustain severe damage with loss of most of the roof structure and/or some exterior walls.
-Most trees will be snapped or uprooted and power poles downed.
-Fallen trees and power poles will isolate residential areas.
-Power outages will last weeks to possibly months.
-Most of the area will be uninhabitable for weeks or months.
-5 > 157 Catastrophic damage will occur: A high percentage of framed homes will be destroyed, with total roof failure and wall collapse.
-Fallen trees and power poles will isolate residential areas.
-Power outages will last for weeks to possibly months.
-Most of the area will be uninhabitable for weeks or months.